 Difference Between Graphs vs Charts

-Graphs and charts are almost similar terminology and used widely by the corporates or in any other business proposals, presentations for various purposes, etc. for representing either numbers, reports or performance, etc. A graph is a type of diagram and a mathematical function which can also be used about a diagram of the data which is statistical.
+Graphs and charts are almost similar terminology and used widely by the corporates or in any other business proposals, presentations for various purposes, etc. for representing either numbers, reports or performance, etc. A graph is a type of diagram and a mathematical function that can also be used about a diagram of the data which is statistical.
 A diagram that is showing the relation between the variable quantities, typically of 2 variables, and where each will be measured along 1 of a pair of the axes at the right angles.
 On the other hand, a chart is a form of graphic representation of the data, where a line chart is one kind of form.
-A chart does represent the numeric data in a tabular form and can also represent functions or some type of qualitative structure and can provide different information.
+A chart does represent the numeric data in a tabular form and can also represent functions or some qualitative structure and can provide different information.

 Head To Head Comparison Between Graphs vs Charts (Infographics)

 Below is the top 6 difference between Graphs vs Charts

 Both Graphs vs Charts are popular choices in the market; let us discuss some of the major Difference: